Skip to Content

 Tomato Juice Toner for Balancing Skin PH

-Here’s a simple recipe:
+Here’s your simple recipe:

-1. Extract fresh tomato juice.
+1. Extract one teaspoon fresh tomato juice

 DIY Toner Recipes for Dry Skin